Frusasoft-frusadev/Probooster/README.md

 # Probooster
-Get wisdom and help to boost your productivity and achieve inner peace with this app
+Get wisdom and help boosting your productivity and achieve inner peace with this app